-This document describes how to quickly run the TRTC demo for Android.
+This document describes how to quickly run the TRTC-API-Example for Android.

 - The method for generating

 SECRETKEYmay be easily decompiled and reversed, and if your key is disclosed, attackers can steal your Tencent Cloud traffic.
 Therefore, this method is suitable only for the local execution and debugging of TRTC-API-Example.

 UserSigdistribution method is to integrate the calculation code of

 UserSiginto your server and provide an application-oriented API.
 When

 UserSigis needed, your application can send a request to the business server for a dynamic

 UserSig.
 For more information, please see How do I calculate UserSig on the server?.

 TRTC-API-Example project with Android Studio (3.5 or above) and click Run.